 - Get the best rate.
 Shopping around for a better interest rate can save you thousands of dollars, you may want to even consider refinancing with your current lender or switching to a new lender.

 - Look for an offset account.
-Home loans with offset accounts allow you to reduce the principal amount that you need to pay interest on.
+Home loans with offset accounts allow you to reduce the principal amount that you need to pay interest on, by literally "offsetting" the loan principal with your savings.
+It's a powerful and free way to super-charge your mortgage repayments.

 - Make frequent repayments.
-The more frequently you make regular loan repayments, the less interest you will have to pay – so consider a weekly or fortnightly repayment schedule instead of a monthly one.
+The more frequently you make regular loan repayments, the less interest you will have to pay, as interest is calculated daily – so even paying weekly or fortnightly instead of a monthly can help you make headway.

 - Choose a shorter loan term.
 The longer you take to pay off your loan, the more interest you will end up paying.
-Remember, banks calculate interest on your loan amount daily, so choosing a 25-year loan term instead of 30 years can make a big difference.
+Remember, banks calculate interest on your loan amount daily, so choosing a 25-year loan term instead of 30 years can make a big difference to the amount of interest you pay overall.